GreyEarl/venta-air-api/README.md

+| Warning!
+Venta has decided to move to Tuya for their newer devices.
+Devices with Tuya are not supported!

 # Venta Air Original Connect - local REST API

 This is a short description for anyone who owns or wants to buy an Venta Air Original Connect humifidier and seeks for integration within the local network.